 Dilution techniques rely on the assumption that after an indicator is injected into the circulation, it appears and disappears proportionately to CO.

-Usually, CO is expressed in relation to BSA as the cardiac index (CI) in L/min/m 2 (ie, CI = CO/BSA—see table Normal Values for Cardiac Index and Related Measures Normal Values for Cardiac Index and Related Measurements ).
+Usually, CO is expressed in relation to body surface area (BSA) as the cardiac index (CI) in L/minute/m2 (ie, CI = CO/BSA—see table Normal Values for Cardiac Index and Related Measures Normal Values for Cardiac Index and Related Measurements ).
 BSA is calculated using DuBois height (ht)–weight (wt) equation:

-This procedure helps assess transplant rejection and myocardial disorders due to infection or infiltrative diseases.
+Endomyocardial biopsy helps assess transplant rejection and myocardial disorders due to infection or infiltrative diseases.
 The biopsy catheter (bioptome) can be passed into either ventricle, usually the right.
 Three to 5 samples of myocardial tissue are removed from the septal endocardium.
-The main complication, cardiac perforation, occurs in 0.3 to 0.5% of patients; it may cause hemopericardium leading to cardiac tamponade Cardiac Tamponade Cardiac tamponade is accumulation of blood in the pericardial sac of sufficient volume and pressure to impair cardiac filling.
+The main complication of endomyocardial biopsy, cardiac perforation, occurs in 0.3 to 0.5% of patients; it may cause hemopericardium leading to cardiac tamponade Cardiac Tamponade Cardiac tamponade is accumulation of blood in the pericardial sac of sufficient volume and pressure to impair cardiac filling.
 Patients typically have hypotension, muffled heart tones, and distended... read more .
 Injury to the tricuspid valve and supporting chordae may also occur and can lead to tricuspid regurgitation Tricuspid Regurgitation Tricuspid regurgitation (TR) is insufficiency of the tricuspid valve causing blood flow from the right ventricle to the right atrium during systole.
 The most common cause is dilation of the... read more .

 Relative contraindications to cardiac catheterization include